Considering Trench Drainage for Your Yard

-- improper grading of property
+- improper grading of the property

 - sloping property

-Also known as a French drain or pipe (it gets its name from its 19th century designer, not the country), correctly installed trench drainage uses gravity to pull both surface and ground water away from specific areas of your property.
-This drain consists of a rock filled trench overlaying perforated piping.
+Also known as a French drain or pipe (it gets its name from its 19th-century designer, not the country), correctly installed trench drainage uses gravity to pull both surface and groundwater away from specific areas of your property.
+This drain consists of a rock-filled trench overlaying perforated piping.
 Water seeps through the rock into the piping and then travels through the piping into:

 - a containment area, such as a dry well